SheepKid12/msft-modern.ie-images/README.md

 ## Installation
 1. After extracting the image, either open the `ovf` file or (from VirtualBox) go to `File` -> `Import Appliance...`.
-2. Select the decompressed Open Virtualization Format (`ovf`) file.
+2. If importing from VirtualBox: select the decompressed Open Virtualization Format (`ovf`) file.
 3. Review virtual machine name and settings (adjusting to preference if required), then click `Import`.
 4. (Optional) Before starting the image, create a snapshot of the current machine state - this will allow you to quickly roll back to a fresh virtual machine once the usage period of the OS expires.
 You could also attempt to activate the image for longer through *other means*, but you're on your own with that.